George School station: History

 George School station was a stop on the Reading Railroad's Newtown Line.
 The Philadelphia, Newtown & New York Railroad (PN&NY) constructed the station as an inducement for the George School founders to choose this site (originally the Worth Farm) over three others in final consideration.
 The PN&NY also offered to haul all building materials for the Main building at their cost, as an additional incentive.
 There was also a passing siding and a coal trestle at the site.
 The stone piers for the trestle still remain, although the tracks and steel supports were removed during the 1960s.
 The PN&NY was later absorbed into the Reading Railroad system.
 It later became a part of SEPTA's Fox Chase Rapid Transit Line.
 The station, and all of those north of Fox Chase, was closed on January 18, 1983, due to failing diesel train equipment.

 In addition, a labor dispute began within the SEPTA organization when the transit operator inherited 1,700 displaced employees from Conrail.
 SEPTA insisted on utilizing transit operators from the Broad Street Subway to operate Fox Chase-Newtown diesel trains, while Conrail requested that railroad engineers continue to run the service.
 When a federal court ruled that SEPTA had to use Conrail employees in order to offer job assurance, SEPTA cancelled Fox Chase-Newtown trains.
 Service in the diesel-only territory north of Fox Chase was "temporarily suspended" at that time, and George School station still appears in publicly posted tariffs.

-Although rail service was initially replaced with a Fox Chase-Newtown shuttle bus, patronage remained light, and the Fox Chase-Newtown shuttle bus service ended in 1999.
+Although rail service was initially replaced with a Fox Chase-Newtown shuttle bus, patronage remained light, and the Fox Chase-Newtown shuttle bus service ended on November 30, 1998.